 Squarespace provides a checklist of what you should do to optimize your websites, such as connecting to social media and adding the right titles and descriptions.
 The help center includes many great articles about setting up various parts of your website to improve its ranking.

 Whether you’re starting with Squarespace or are about to write a new blog post, you should utilize their articles and information.
 Like with Wix, you can add volume small-wave or volume large-wave coding to any photos that you include.
 Each of their pricing plans includes unlimited storage, so you don’t have to worry about a 50GB storage cap, and there’s no limit on bandwidth.

 Instead, you can publish as many blog posts as you want, further assisting you with growing your website.
 A business plan on Squarespace is essential if you want to utilize the blogging tools.
 However, any of the pricing plans are suitable to some degree.

 SEO Verdict: Wix is the winner, thanks to the SEO Wiz when optimizing for search engines.
 Squarespace can do it as well, but it’s not the best for a beginner.

 When comparing Wix to Squarespace, you should think about how each company can assist its clients.
 Before you begin a subscription with Wix, Squarespace, WordPress, or Weebly, you should know what you can expect when it comes to supporting.
 Think about how much help you might need or want when starting your website.

 If you don’t need assistance, you can prioritize other factors in your decision.
-But if you think you’ll need some extra hints, you should look for factors like phone support and a help center.
-Priority support can also come in handy if you have a business and need extra help with stuff like cart recovery and other issues.
+But if you need extra hints, you should look for factors like phone support and a help center.
+Priority support can also be useful if you have a business and need extra help with cart recovery and other issues.